 All three of our shortlisted products come with a tungsten carbide cutting wheel.
 Of all the materials on the market, this material offers the best blend of robustness and affordability.

-A single score across a tile should allow each contender to cleanly slice through porcelain or ceramic without the splintering or cracking that would render the tile useless.
+A single score across a tile allows each contender to cleanly slice through porcelain or ceramic without the splintering or cracking that would render the tile useless.

 Look for a rubberised bed as it holds all but the most polished tiles firmly in place, offering sufficient friction to prevent movement and ensuring a clean cut.

 The rubber strips run on either side of the blade, ensuring tiles can’t move in any direction while being cut.

 The main priority here is rubberised feet, which firmly grip the cutter.
-All our chosen products have rubber feet, and each should feel secure on any flat surface.
+All our chosen products have rubber feet, and each will feel secure on any flat surface.

 We’ve deliberately chosen three products with different cutting capacities, reflecting that your needs vary depending on the scale and complexity of your projects.

 As a rule of thumb, larger capacities also support greater cutting depths — the 900mm Vitrex slices to 13mm, whereas the 300mm Faithfull only goes down to 10mm.

-Pro Tip: It’s worth thinking about all the jobs you’re likely to undertake before investing in a product with limited capacity.
+Pro Tip: It’s worth considering all the jobs you will likely undertake before investing in a tile cutter with limited capacity.

 Adjustable Measuring Bar and Angle Guide

 Any manual tile cutter can comfortably manage straight lines, but diagonals are often trickier.

 Diagonal cutting is one area where choosing a larger-capacity cutter pays dividends.
-Our largest product, the Vitrex, can make diagonal cuts of 610mm.
-By contrast, the Faithfull can only accommodate diagonal cuts of up to 210mm.
+Our largest product, the Vitrex, can make diagonal cuts up to 610mm.
+By contrast, the Faithfull can only accommodate diagonal cuts up to 210mm.

 None of these products requires a wheelbarrow to move them around, but the weight differences can still be considerable.

 For example, the Faithfull weighs one-fifth as much as the VonHaus, which is extraordinary considering there’s only a 300mm difference between them!

-If you regularly have to lug a large amount of equipment up and downstairs, this might steer you towards a lighter product, though we’re assuming weight isn’t a deal-breaker in most people’s search for a manual tile cutter.
+If you regularly move a large amount of equipment up and downstairs, this might steer you towards a lighter product, though we’re assuming weight isn’t a deal-breaker in most people’s search for a manual tile cutter.